DanielHaring/TYPO3-Crystalis/Documentation/LanguageService/Preparation/Index.rst

 The default language of your site
 """""""""""""""""""""""""""""""""

 At first you should set the default language of your site.
-To do this, head to Extension Manager module and select Crystalis.
-Switch to "Language handling" tab and set the "Default Language" of your site.
+To do this, head to *Extension Manager* module and select *Crystalis*.
+Switch to *"Language handling"* tab and set the *"Default Language"* of your site.
 Since you are here, make sure the Language Service is activated (which it is by default).

 .. _lang-preparation-iso: